shural/qcoin/README.md

 6. Economy healthy metrics

    Parameters of consensus protocol might change if the cryto economy does not run as expected.
 It requires more research on healthy metrics of an economic system.
 And even if the metrics are known and there are tools to evaluate the metrics, the correlation to consensus protocol parameters is hard to identify.
 A BP like approach might be too costly.

+   The seperation of cryptoeconomy from the things on Earth is actually a good thing.
+This opens an opporutnity to identify the discrepencies.
+For example, if the total value of crytoeconomy grows but SW stack quality drops, something is wrong in cryptoeconomy, probably because of incorrect incentivies and/or penalities on various quality activities.

 # Implementation considerations